 Perform the data migration beautifully:

-- Do not haphazardly transfer the metadata, product data, orders, customer data, content data and more.
-Any mistake in performing this may lead to a loss in high-traffic pages and also the customers will be acknowledged about the change or loss of the data.
+- Do not haphazardly transfer the metadata, product data, orders, customer data, content data, and more.
+Any mistake in performing this may lead to a loss in high-traffic pages and also the customers will be acknowledged of the change or loss of the data.